Explosive: Exotic

+In addition to chemical and nuclear explosives, there are a number of more exotic explosive materials.

 By sensitivity

 Primary

 A primary explosive is an explosive that is extremely sensitive to stimuli such as impact, friction, heat, static electricity, or electromagnetic radiation.
 Some primary explosives are also known as contact explosives.
 A relatively small amount of energy is required for initiation.
 As a very general rule, primary explosives are considered to be those compounds that are more sensitive than PETN.
 As a practical measure, primary explosives are sufficiently sensitive that they can be reliably initiated with a blow from a hammer; however, PETN can also usually be initiated in this manner, so this is only a very broad guideline.
 Additionally, several compounds, such as nitrogen triiodide, are so sensitive that they cannot even be handled without detonating.
-Nitrogen triiodide is so sensitive that it can be reliably detonated by exposure to alpha radiation; it is the only explosive for which this is true.
+Nitrogen triiodide is so sensitive that it can be reliably detonated by exposure to alpha radiation.

 Primary explosives are often used in detonators or to trigger larger charges of less sensitive secondary explosives.
 Primary explosives are commonly used in blasting caps and percussion caps to translate a physical shock signal.
-In other situations, different signals such as electrical or physical shock, or, in the case of laser detonation systems, light, are used to initiate an action, i.e., an explosion.
-A small quantity, usually milligrams, is sufficient to initiate a larger charge of explosive that is usually safer to handle.
+In other situations, different signals, such as electrical or physical shock, or, in the case of laser detonation systems, light, are used to initiate an action, i.e., an explosion.
+A small quantity, typically milligrams, is sufficient to initiate a larger charge of explosive that is usually safer to handle.

 Examples of primary high explosives are: